admb-project/tmb-examples/README.md

 **An accompanying video is available [here](https://www.youtube.com/watch?v=A5CLrhzNzVU).**

 ## Orange Trees
-This example was previously developed for ADMB, R, and OpenBUGS as part of an (NCEAS working group)[https://groups.nceas.ucsb.edu/non-linear-modeling/projects].
+This example was previously developed for ADMB, R, and OpenBUGS as part of an [NCEAS working group](https://groups.nceas.ucsb.edu/non-linear-modeling/projects).
 A full description of the assumptions of the model can be found there.

 ## Multivariate Normal
 This example fits a multivariate normal distribution to simulated data.